FabMo/FabMo-App-API/README.md

 generation...).

 This API assumes the applications are made for 3 axis cnc machines.
 The Z axis represents the height (positive) and the depth (negative).
-Polygon and circle are in 2D in the plane XY.
+Polygons and circles are in 2D in the plane XY.

 We are open to suggestion for improving this API, any kind of feedback are